 Barolo, the "King of Wines" as it’s often called, is a structured and powerful wine that is typically quite expensive.
 These wines are produced exclusively in the region of Barolo, which has been making wine since the 1850s.
 These wines tend to be extremely perfumed, with layers of flavors that never stop evolving, drawing you further and further in with every sip!
 Barolo also has high tannins and acidity, which is key in allowing these wines to age so beautifully.

-Our Barolo has everything I love about these great wines – it’s bursting with bright red and black fruits, backed by intense dried fruit flavors and flowers like roses and violets.
-Lingering on the finish are notes of leather and cocoa.
+Our Barolo has everything I love about these great wines, It's bursting with bright red and black fruit, layered with intense dried fruit flavors and floral notes of rose and violet.
+The finish lingers with hints of leather and cocoa, making every sip more compelling than the last.
 Delicious!
-Lot 26 is also very drinkable in its early years, whereas many Barolos take years to open up.
+Our Lot 26 is also surprisingly approachable in its early years, unlike many Barolos that need time to fully open up.

 Barbaresco